genesisneo/project-hermes/README.md

 * Download, Fork, or Clone this repo.
 * Download and install [Visual Studio Code](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/).
 * Download and install [node.js ^6.0.0](https://nodejs.org/en/).
-If you need multiple version you can use [nvm](http://nvm.sh).
-For macOS & Windows user, please read *Notes* below.
+If you need multiple version you can use [nvm](http://nvm.sh) but make sure `system` use [node.js ^6.0.0](https://nodejs.org/en/).
+For macOS & Windows user, please read "*Notes*" below.
 * Open terminal or shell on this repo and type `npm i -g gulp`, once done, type `npm i` to install all dependcies for this repo.
-For macOS & Windows user, please read *Notes* below.
+For macOS & Windows user, please read "*Notes*" below.
 * Create a new file on `root` name `./config.json` and copy the following:
 ```json
 {